Providing world-class events since 2006

 - “Proposed Realistic Climate Change Stress Tests Approaches for Disaster Prone Southeast Asia Domain” presented by Prof Shie-Yui Shie Liong, National University of Singapore

 The Q&A included other project members and WTW representatives discussing details and applications.
 We hope you can join us for this interesting round up to climate risk focused research from the WTW Research Network.

 COP26 briefing: a planet in the balance

-The Willis Research Network: 15 years of Science for Resilience
+The WTW Research Network: 15 years of Science for Resilience

 Time and Location: 18 May 2021 - 20 May 2021

 On the 27.
-January 2021 Willis Towers Watson, the Willis Research Network, and the University of Southern Denmark hosted the first annual Risk Research Conference in Denmark.
+January 2021 WTW, the WTW Research Network, and the University of Southern Denmark hosted the first annual Risk Research Conference in Denmark.
 Based on the UN's World Sustainable Development Goals the conference provided participants with an insight into the latest industrial experiences and evolvement in the science about the changing climate, urban development, and loss prevention.
-The speakers at the conference were experts and researchers from The University of Southern Denmark, The Willis Research Network, Ramböll with more.
+The speakers at the conference were experts and researchers from The University of Southern Denmark, The WTW Research Network, Ramböll with more.
 The speakers gave their suggestions on what to pay attention to when buildings are to be resilient to future weather conditions.

 - Tradeoffs in loss prevention and insurance cost

 Prof. Brooks Kaiser, The University of Southern Denmark